john-science/python_for_scientists/classes/02_data_structures/lecture_02.md

 ####  dictionaries

-Dictionaries are similar to what their name suggests.
-In a dictionary, you have an 'index' of words, and for each of them a definition.
-In Python, the word is called a 'key', and the definition a 'value'.
-The keys and values in a dictionary aren't numbered or ordered.
-But you can retrieve a value by asking using the unique key related to it.
-You can add, remove, and modify the values in dictionaries.
+Dictionaries in Python are similar to dictionaries in real life.
+They both have keys matched with a value.
+In Python, a dictionary has a set of "keys" (keys can be simple things like numbers and strings) and each key has a related "value".
+The value could be something simple, like an integer, or more complicated like a list or another dictionary.
+You can add, remove, and modify both keys and values in dictionaries.

 To create a dictionary you use curly brace (`{`, `}`) to define a collection as dictionary and a colon (`:`) to define a key/value pair: